Your search results

 The Lost Art of the Islamic Garden: A Brief History

 To understand Marrakech’s hidden gardens, one must first appreciate the Islamic garden tradition.
 Originating from Persian pairidaeza (walled garden), these spaces are designed as earthly paradises.
 They feature a quadrilateral layout with water channels, representing the four rivers of paradise, and are filled with fragrant plants, fruit trees, and shaded walkways.
 The gardens of Marrakech, many dating back to the Almoravid and Saadian dynasties, embody this philosophy.
 They were places for contemplation, poetry, and escape from the city’s heat.
-Today, several of these historical gardens have been restored, offering visitors a glimpse into a bygone era.
+Several of these historical gardens have been restored, offering visitors a glimpse into a bygone era.

 Unveiling the Hidden Gems: Marrakech’s Secret Gardens